 - Maximum number of disk groups supported per node is 5.

-- Maximum number of magnetic disks (HDDs) per disk group is 6.
+- Maximum number of magnetic disks (HDDs) per disk group is 6 in the original beta.
+At GA, this was updated to 7 disks per disk group.

 - Maximum number of SSDs per disk group is 1.